 - transparent development of regulatory processes

-- transition periods and other flexibilities for developing and least developed countries
+- flexibilities for developing and least-developed country Members

-- a provision that requires domestic regulation measures do not discriminate on the basis of gender.
+- a voluntary provision for Members that choose to implement it, which would require domestic regulation measures to not discriminate on the basis of gender